Michael Halstenson, a native of North Dakota, is the principal conductor of the Lake Wobegon® Brass Band.

 In 1996 the Lake Wobegon Brass Band premiered Halstenson’s “The Hill Called VØerbjerg,” which was the band’s first major commission, and can be heard on their CD recording, “Bravura!”

 Halstenson has served as the director of the North Suburban Band, North Suburban Chorale and Music Director at Peace Lutheran Church in Coon Rapids, Minnesota.
-He currently is the director of the Northern Symphony Orchestra and teaches at Anoka High School, where he directs the orchestra program and is music director of the school’s theater program.
-Humbly, he inspires and mentors students – both past and present – as they develop their own performing, conducting, and composing skils.
+He currently is the director of the Northern Symphony Orchestra and has retired from teaching at Anoka High School, where he directed the orchestra program and was music director of the school’s theater program.
+Humbly, he inspires and mentors students – both past and present – as they develop their own performing, conducting, and composing skills.